ranggakrisnaa/ranggakrisnaa/README.md

 # 👋 Hi there!

-I am Rangga Krisna, currently learning the JavaScript language and its library or framework development environment such as ReactJS and Express JS. and more programming language such as go.
+I am Rangga Krisna, currently learning the JavaScript language and its library or framework development environment such as ReactJS and Express JS. and some programming language such as go.

 ### Find me